 Researchers at the University of Pennsylvania have found that a chemical in extra-virgin olive oil, oleocanthal, inhibits inflammatory enzymes in the same way that ibuprofen does.
-Drizzle olive oil on veggies and salads, and dunk bread into it instead of patting on butter or margarine.
-Don’t miss these other health benefits of olive oil.
+Drizzle olive oil on veggies and salads, and other foods that fight inflammation.

-These popular fruits are just one of the many foods that reduce inflammation because they contain quercetin, an anti-inflammatory antioxidant.
-No wonder one a day keeps the doctor away.
-Check out 20 more antioxidant-rich fruits and vegetables.
+These popular fruits are just one of the many foods that fight inflammation because they contain quercetin, an anti-inflammatory antioxidant.
+No wonder one a day keeps the doctor away!

 Nuts and seeds